Keel Point Capital, LLC

 Who is my primary contact person?
 Is he or she a representative of Keel Point?
 Who can I talk to if I have concerns about how this person is treating me?

 Your financial professional is your primary contact.
 Your financial professional is a registered representative of Keel Point and can be reached at 256-704-5111.
-If you have any concerns about your financial professional, you may contact Kimberly Key, Chief Compliance Office of Keel Point, at 256-704-5111.
+If you have any concerns about your financial professional, you may contact Keel Point’s Chief Compliance Office at 256-704-5111.